 Grosse is known for her in situ paintings, which typically include explosive, prismatic colors sprayed directly onto different surfaces to create an interacting visual experience.

-She uses engineering paint-sprayer to apply a prismatic array of color to surfaces and bright and unmixed sprayed-on acrylic paints to develop both massive sculptural components and smaller wall works.
+She uses an engineering paint-sprayer to apply a prismatic array of color to surfaces and bright and unmixed sprayed-on acrylic paints to develop both massive sculptural components and smaller wall works.

 At some stage in her career, Grosse began to mix the intersecting streaks of her past works with mists and cloud-like forms created by using a spray gun.